Make logo

 Limitations

-• Steeper initial learning curve
+• Steeper learning curve than Zapier for new users

 • Cloud-only with no self-hosting option